 This recipe includes oats, healthy nuts or seeds, and spices.
 This recipe is not strict.
 You can vary the ingredients.
 For example, you could substitute:

 - buckwheat, millet, or quinoa for the oats,

-- pumpkin seeds, hemp seeds, walnuts, or almonds for the flax seeds,
+- flax seeds, hemp seeds, walnuts, or almonds for the pumpkin seeds,

-- ginger or clove for the cinnamon, and
+- cinnamon for the ginger or clove, and

 - good-quality raw honey or date syrup for the pure stevia (either ground powdered leaf or a pure extract).

 Oatmeal can be a nourishing meal on a cold winter morning, particularly if you have blood type A or AB.
-For healthy digestion, it is better to separate oatmeal (starch) and eggs (protein) at the same meal, according to proper food combining.
+At the same time, for healthy digestion, it is better to separate oatmeal (starch) and eggs (protein) at the same meal, according to proper food combining.

 If you follow gluten-free eating habits, then beware that oats may have some gluten, but much less than wheat.
 The other grains and pseudo-grains, such as buckwheat, millet, or quinoa may or may not have gluten, and you may or may not be sensitive to them.
 Listen to your body.
 You are the only one who can evaluate your digestion.